TrueGeorgi/FootyKit/README.md

 # FootyKit
-A platform for football kits enthusiasts to share news, updates, and ideas for football kits, or to brag about their new Kit.
+A platform for football kit enthusiasts to share news, updates, and ideas, or to brag about their latest kit.

-I have created FootyKit for the exam project for the course Angular by SoftUni.bg
+Created as part of my Angular course exam at SoftUni.bg.

+### Key Features
+* Non-users can see all the posts but cannot interact with them (e.g., like, comment) or create new ones.
+* User-only features:
+  * Can create new posts.
+  * Can interact with other posts via likes and comments.
+  * Have access to a personal page.
+  * Can manage their private information.
+  * Can manage their posts.

-### New dependancies
+### Dependencies
-Typescript
+* Typescript
-Angular material
+* Angular material
-Font Awesome
+* Font Awesome
-Firebase Firestore
+* Firebase Firestore
-Firebase authentication
+* Firebase authentication

-## NB:
+## Note:
-as the perpose of this project is educational, the keys and tokens for firebase are uploaded with the project.
+This is an educational project.
+As such, Firebase keys and tokens are included in the repository.